Start My Answer

 Make an Offer

-The basics of the Old Navy credit card program
+The Old Navy credit card offers several rewards

-Old Navy offers two credit cards that consumers can apply for.
-The Gap Inc. credit card is a retail store card that cardholders can use at any Old Navy, Gap, Banana Republic, or Athleta store.
+The Gap Inc. Mastercard is a retail store card that cardholders can use at any Old Navy, Gap, Banana Republic, or Athleta store.
 Clients can also use the card on the stores’ websites.

-The benefits of opening an Old Navy credit card include 30% off your first purchase and five loyalty points for every dollar spent at the Gap family of stores.
-Once a cardholder accumulates 100 points, they’ll earn a $1 reward they can use on future purchases.
+So, once an Old Navy cardholder accumulates 100 points, they’ll earn a $1 reward they can use on future purchases.
 This means that a cardholder who spends $100 at Old Navy will accumulate $5 in rewards.

 Do you need to validate your debt with Old Navy?
 Get started with SoloSuit’s Debt Validation template.